livekit/server-sdk-go/README.md

 }
 ```

-For a full working example, refer to [filesender](https://github.com/livekit/server-sdk-go/blob/main/examples/filesender).
+For a full working example, refer to [filesender](https://github.com/livekit/server-sdk-go/blob/main/examples/filesender/main.go).
 This
-eaxmple sends all audio/video files in the current directory.
+example sends all audio/video files in the current directory.

 ### Publish from other sources